miladrahimi/php-jwt/README.md

 ### HMAC Algorithms

-HMAC algorithms indeed rely on symmetric keys, allowing a single key to both sign and verify JWTs.
+HMAC algorithms indeed rely on symmetric keys, allowing a single key to both encode (sign) and decode (verify) JWTs.
-This package supports HS256, HS384, and HS512 HMAC algorithms.
+The PHP-JWT package supports `HS256`, `HS384`, and `HS512` HMAC algorithms.
-The example above showcases the utilization of an HMAC algorithm (HS256) to both sign and verify a JWT.
+The example above showcases the utilization of an HMAC algorithm to both sign and verify a JWT.

 ### RSA Algorithms

 RSA algorithms work with pairs of keys: a private key for signing JWTs and a corresponding public key for verification.
 This method is useful when the authentication server can't completely trust resource owners.
-This package supports RS256, RS384, and RS512 RSA algorithms.
+The PHP-JWT package supports `RS256`, `RS384`, and `RS512` RSA algorithms.
 The example below demonstrates this process.

 ```php